About curriculum networks

 - drive quality professional learning and evidence-based practice, for learning improvement and consistent educational standards.

-Curriculum networks operate within and across NSW public schools in a wide range of configurations and across multiple contexts.
+Curriculum networks operate within and across NSW in a wide range of configurations and across multiple contexts.
 Networks sometimes arise to support the local implementation of a new syllabus and may operate for a limited duration.
 Other networks operate on a more sustained, self-managed model with ongoing collaboration and communication between participants.

 NSW Curriculum reform